 For context around what other products I use, my current winter skin-care routine looks like this:

-Disclosure: Each of these face masks was gifted to me.
+Disclosure: Each of these face masks was gifted to me from Follain, one of my favorite beauty brands.
 Over time, I’ve tried out a number of face masks I didn’t like, and these represent the crème de la crème of masks I’ve used.

 Follain Ultra Hydrating Mask

 This hydrating mask is my go-to when my skin needs extra TLC.
 It’s the mask I use most often, especially in the dry winter months.
 It instantly makes my skin feel cooler and softer.
 I also love the smell and the consistency.
 This kind of cream-based mask tends to work best for my skin when it comes to hydrating (rather than a gel mask).
 I love how you can clearly see when it’s finished too—it starts as a white cream then absorbs into my skin and dries clear.

 This is a nice, gentle detox mask with a clay consistency.
 This mask noticeably firms my skin when I use it and minimizes some of the congestion I get on my nose and chin.
 Sometimes I’ll double mask with this and the Follain Ultra Hydrating Mask.

 This resurfacing mask is a pillar of my skin-care routine.
 I use this when I want an exfoliating peel that’s gentler than its chemical counterpart.
 It really helps refine the texture on the surface of my skin and gives it a smooth appearance.
 I use this when I know I need to exfoliate my outer layer of skin, usually a few times a week, and I apply plenty of moisturizer afterward.